Lergravsparken: History

 The park takes its name after a series of clay pit which was located at the site in the 19th century.
-The oldest part of the park is the former Sundbyøster Remise, a remise being a small grove where game could seek shelter or feed.
+The oldest part of the park is the former Sundbyøster Remise, a remise being a small grove where the game could seek shelter or feed.
 Sundby Water and Gasworks was established on the west side of Strandlodsvej in 1898.
 Sundby Water Tower was built in 1900.
 The area was first laid out as a park in 1905.
 It was then called Sundby Park or Sundby Anlæg.
 The public primary school Lergravsparkens Skole (later Sundparken Skole and now Lergravsparkens Skole) was built on the southwestern corner of Østrigsgade with Lergravsvej in 1918.

 The gasworks closed in 1937 and its buildings were demolished except for the oldest and largest of the two gasometers which remained in use, now operated from Valby Gasworks.
 The park received its current name in 1938 and the gasworks site in its eastern end was built over with a modernist housing estate, Sundparken, consisting of 12 apartment buildings with one and two-room apartments for senior citizens.
-A system of bunkers were built in the park during World War II.
+A system of bunkers was built in the park during World War II.
 The watertower stood in the park until it was demolished with dynamite in 1967.
 The surviving gasometer was demolished in 1972.